KI7MT/launchpad-packaging/src/wsjtx-metadev/README.md

 are a developer, or want to compile [WSJT-X][] | [Hamlib][], this package will assist in adding the required build dependencies.

+>NOTE: All actions are performed in a terminal.

 ## Install on Ubuntu Native

 ````shell